JensRavens/Interstellar/Readme.md

 [![CocoaPods Version](https://img.shields.io/cocoapods/v/Interstellar.svg)](https://cocoapods.org/pods/Interstellar)
 [![CocoaPods Plattforms](https://img.shields.io/cocoapods/p/Interstellar.svg)](https://cocoapods.org/pods/Interstellar)

-The simplest `Signal<T>` implementation for Functional Reactive Programming you will ever find.
+The simplest `Observable<T>` implementation for Functional Reactive Programming you will ever find.

 > This library does not use the term FRP (Functional Reactive Programming) in the way it was
 > defined by Conal Elliot, but as a paradigm that is both functional and reactive.
 Read more